 The Lambert Conformal Conic is derived from a cone intersecting the ellipsoid along two standard parallels.
 When you “unroll” the cone on a flat surface, this becomes the mathematically developed surface.

 The most distortion occurs in the north-south directions.
 In general, distortion increases away from the standard parallels.
-For example, this map protection severely expands South America.
+For example, this map projection severely expands South America.

 Universal Transverse Mercator

-Universal Transverse Mercator (UTM) coordinate system is a standard set of map projections with a central meridian for each six-degree wide UTM zone.
-Even though Google maps used the Mercator projection because it preserves shape decently, and north is always up.
+The Universal Transverse Mercator (UTM) coordinate system is a standard set of map projections with a central meridian for each six-degree wide UTM zone.
+Even though Google Maps used the Mercator projection because it preserves shape decently, and north is always up.

 But Mercator map projections are really bad at preserving area.
-For most of us, the projection is common enough that it looks fine for us.
-In reality, Africa is huge on a globe.
+For most of us, the projection is common enough that it looks fine.
+In reality, Africa is huge on the globe.
 But Greenland appears to be as large as Africa, even though in reality it is only 1/14th the size.
 The Mercator puzzle game illustrates this point.

-Cartographers choose map projections that best represents the purpose, size and shape of the area of interest on the map.
+Cartographers choose map projections that best represent the purpose, size, and shape of the area of interest on the map.